rawphp-framework/rawphp-docs/docs/concepts/value-objects.md

 returned by the `\GuzzleHttp\Psr7\stream_for()` function.

 RawPHP provides its own PSR-7 implementation so that it works out of the box.
-However, you are free to replace Slim's default PSR 7 objects with a third-party implementation.
+However, you are free to replace RawPHP's default PSR 7 objects with a third-party implementation.
 Just override the application container's `request` and `response` services so they return an instance of `\Psr\Http\Message\ServerRequestInterface` and `\Psr\Http\Message\ResponseInterface`, respectively.